wangjun1996/VisFeature/README.md

 - For ***Linux platform***, just download the `VisFeature-linux-x64.zip` package from https://github.com/wangjun1996/VisFeature/releases.
 Unpack it to your favorite location.
 Find out the location of the VisFeature that you unpack and then enter this folder in the terminal.
 Finally, type and execute the command: `./VisFeature`.

+- For ***Mac OS platform***, please download the `VisFeature-macOS.zip` and the `VisFeature-macOS.z01`.
+Use the following command in the directory with these files to unpack them.`zip -s 0 VisFeature-macOS.zip --out VisFeature-macOS-ALL.zip` `unzip VisFeature-macOS-ALL.zip`

 **Please note**:

 - Some anti-virus software may report a risky warning when you first run VisFeature.
 Please do not worry about it and you can ignore it.